zackse/taskforge/src/docs/designs/initial_design.rst

 Query Language
 ++++++++++++++

-The query language for tasks will accept two “modes”.
+The query language for tasks will accept two “modes.”

 The first mode is a simple string search.
 A query which takes the form:
 ``WORD^`` such as: ``milk and sugar`` is a simple string search.
 It will